ajimal1992/gitlab-filter/README.md

     |-server.js

 ## Description
 You could use this if you want to start a fresh NodeJS web application with MVC structure.
 There's minimal content in the web app.
 As such, add your own controllers on `server.js` and views on `views folder`.
 I have implemented error routing when an exception is thrown or unspecified route is requested.
-Send me a merge request if you want to add a improvement feature.
-However, do keep the feature at it's minimal.
+Send me a merge request if you want to add an improvement feature.
+However, do keep the feature at its minimal.
 Thank you.
 #### Site Folder
 Contains the web application's source codes.
 Consists of js, css and views folder
 #### Config Folder